Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Concluding remarks

 We have analysed mixed convection in a liquid metal flow in a duct with bottom heating and transverse magnetic field.
 The analysis is extended to much higher values of $Ha$ and $Gr$ than the previous analysis of similar effects by \citet{Zhang14}.

 The main conclusion of our work is that magnetoconvective fluctuations appear at the parameters anticipated for operational regimes of blankets and divertors of future fusion rectors.
 The fluctuations are not suppressed or even significantly reduced in amplitude by the very strong magnetic field.
-The amplitude remains high, reaching tens or hundreds (depending on the value of $Gr$) $K$ in a typical duct geometry.
+The amplitude remains high, reaching tens or hundreds degrees $K$ (depending on the value of $Gr$) in a typical duct geometry.
 This has significant far-reaching implications for mixing, heat and mass transfer, and structural integrity of reactor components.
 The most dangerous modes of the instability have the form of rolls localized in the lower half of the duct and having the streamwise wavelength measured in horizontal half-widths of the duct, approximately, between $0.8$ and $1.4$ at $Gr = 10^8$, $0.6$ at $Gr = 10^9$, and $0.4$ at $Gr = 10^{10}$.

 Another conclusion concerns applicability of the two-dimensional approximation by \citet{Sommeria82} to flows with thermal convection.
 We have found that the approximation may become inaccurate at high values of $Gr$ even though the flow remains quasi-two-dimensional.
-Reasons of this phenomenon remain to be understood.
-The conclusion itself, however, is important as a warning against application of the model without a proper verification.
+Full reasons of this phenomenon remain to be understood.
+One of the reasons is, clearly, the geometry of the flow.
+The 2D model tends to be less accurate if applied to flows in ducts with larger aspect ratios and the magnetic field parallel to the long side.
+In general, the conclusion is important as a warning against application of the model without a proper verification.

+It is pertinent to stress that the conclusions must be considered as preliminary because they are obtained for a single configuration of a horizontal duct flow with bottom heating and transverse magnetic field.
+At the same time, there are multiple indications that similar behaviours can be observed in other configurations related to the existing designs of liquid metal blankets of fusion reactors.
+This will need to be explored in future studies.

 Further study of MCFs at high Hartmann and Grashof numbers is warranted by their practical importance and theoretical significance.
 Many interesting possible directions of future work can be suggested.
 We mention two of them.
 One is the exploration of the phenomenon for other geometries, where strong MCFs are known to exist, for example for downward flow in a vertical duct.
 Another particularly interesting direction is the analysis of the effects of finite thermal and electrical conductivities of the walls.